 At Meryfield, we aim to provide children with a positive attitude towards exercise and teach them important skills which they will carry into later life.
 We want the children to understand that participating in sport is important for our well-being both physically and mentally.

 The children are provided with 2 hours of PE a week, covering various areas such as dance, golf, football, gymnastics and more.
 KS2 also have swimming lessons.
 Across the school, we participate in the daily mile which allows the children to run for 15 minutes everyday which, we hope, will improve their overall fitness and give them many positive benefits.

 Meryfield's first competitive match in two years ended in a hard-fought 2-2 draw at St Teresa's.
 The new Year 5 and 6 football team showed an incredible display of unity and team strength.
 On a very cold afternoon on a bobbly pitch, the young footballers showed a tremendous attitude as they took the lead early on after a good team move.
 St Teresa's equalised before their goalkeeper produced a string of fine saves to keep the scoreline at 1-1.
 In the second half, after a great period of pressure, Meryfield re-took the lead after a well-worked corner routine.
 Unfortunately, St Teresa's equalised after a fine long-range effort from their player.
 The boys continued to look for a winner, playing a great brand of attacking football before the full-time whistle was blown in what was a very reassuring and positive start to Meryfield's title defence.

-Autumn term sports clubs (After school)
+Spring term sports clubs (After school)